TCCQUPT/tc_learning_path/docs/en/index.md

 ## Who Is This Guide For?

-This guide is intended for those who are **students on the path of learning technical writing or TCer but new to either docs-like-code approach**.
+This guide is intended for those who are **students on the path of learning technical writing but totally new to either docs-like-code approach or git and GitHub**.

 For the former, I hope this guide sparks your interest in the docs-like-code methodology, fostering further communication and mutual learning.
 For the latter, I hope this guide can bring you new ideas on your own workflow.